Wednesday, December 14, 2022

 Okay, I know someone is insulted by that statement, particularly the boldface “NOT”.
 It’s vitally important to understand how the introvert experiences the worship service.
 It’s entirely different than the extrovert.

 To someone that is introverted, the worship service is exhausting.
 I’m using the example of the worship service because it’s a common point of reference to most believers.
-I’m not saying it can’t be valuable to an introverted, because it can.
+I’m not saying it can’t be valuable to an introvert, because it can.
 But, a congregation has to understand how introverts experience things so they don’t drive them away.

 Introverts are drained by too much socializing, too much noise, and too much interruption to their inner world.
 Doesn’t that sound like a worship service?
 I’ve found some of my most profound experiences of God have been when I’m alone—either in solitude or given the space to be in reflective thought.
 There have been times when I’ve found public worship and in particular singing satisfying.
 So, it’s not that introverts can’t enjoy worship.